allegroflare/allegro_flare/README.md

 The goal of AllegroFlare is to add new higher level features that are not otherwise a part of Allegro 5's low level design.
 Hopefully, you may find some AllegroFlare components that make an otherwise complicated game programming task much easier to do.

-From a design perspective, AllegroFlare objects are meant to be atomic and orthagonal - that is, you shouldn't have to incorporate an entire framework or software design philosophy (such as SOAP, MVP) in order to work with AllegroFlare and its objects.
-Pieces can be created and used in isolation and are ephemeral when possible, while others may contain state or require initialization.
-If configuraions or options on objects become complex, then they are typically offered in additional simplified variants.
-Objects are designed in such that you should be able to cherry-pick and incorporate what you need into your existing code, or you could even adopt entire frameworks.
-With that in mind, there are some composite objects that do require a more complex integration.
-But, this is by nature of their requirements or underlying subsystems (OpenGL), and not so much a design philosophy.

 ## Some Examples

 - Bins for media files (`FontBin`, `SampleBin`, `BitmapBin`) that make loading and managing missing assets easier